pagkly/Zed/Investopedia3/Other Post-Retirement Benefits.md

 Other Post-Retirement Benefits
 ## What Are Other Post-Retirement Benefits?

-Other post-retirement benefits are benefits, other than pension [distributions](https://www.investopedia.com/terms/d/distribution.asp), paid to employees during their retirement years.
-Post-retirement benefits may include [life insurance](https://www.investopedia.com/terms/l/lifeinsurance.asp) and medical plans, or premiums for such benefits, as well as deferred-compensation arrangements.
+Other post-retirement benefits are benefits, other than pension [[distributions]](https://www.investopedia.com/terms/d/distribution.asp), paid to employees during their retirement years.
+Post-retirement benefits may include [[life insurance]](https://www.investopedia.com/terms/l/lifeinsurance.asp) and medical plans, or premiums for such benefits, as well as deferred-compensation arrangements.

-Although these benefits are mostly employer-paid, retired employees often share in the cost of these benefits through co-payments, payment of [deductibles](https://www.investopedia.com/terms/d/deductible.asp), and making employee contributions to the plan when required.
+Although these benefits are mostly employer-paid, retired employees often share in the cost of these benefits through co-payments, payment of [[deductibles]](https://www.investopedia.com/terms/d/deductible.asp), and making employee contributions to the plan when required.
 Other post-retirement benefits may also be referred to as "[other post-employment benefits (OPEB)](https://www.investopedia.com/terms/o/opeb.asp)."

 ### Key Takeaways